Tyler Thornburg

 Tyler Michael Thornburg (born September 29, 1988) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers, Boston Red Sox, Cincinnati Reds, Atlanta Braves and Minnesota Twins.
+He serves as a pitching coach in the Brewers' minor league organization.

 Early life

 At the age of 12, Thornburg played as an outfielder in little league baseball for the Sandy Springs All-Stars, who won the Georgia state championship, and reached the 2001 Southeast Regional final of the Little League World Series.

 Amateur career

 Thornburg attended Riverwood High School in Sandy Springs, Georgia, where he played for the school's baseball team.
 He then enrolled in Charleston Southern University, where he played college baseball for the Buccaneers, a member of the Big South Conference within NCAA Division I. With the Buccaneers, Thornburg played as a pitcher and outfielder.
 In the summer of 2008, Thornburg played collegiate summer baseball for the Winchester Royals of the Valley Baseball League in Virginia; he recorded a 1.48 ERA in 24 1/3 innings pitched, and was named to the league's First Team.
 He played for the Brewster Whitecaps of the Cape Cod Baseball League in the summer of 2009.
 In 2010, Thornburg was twice named the Big South pitcher of the week.